CrayLabs/SmartSim/doc/orchestrator.rst

 Store Data Using Clients
 ------------------------
-In the application script, we retrieved a NumPy tensor.
+In the application script, we retrieved a NumPy tensor stored from within the driver script.
-To support the apps functionality, we create a
-NumPy array in the python driver script to send to the a database.
-To accomplish this, we use ``Client.put_tensor()``:
+To support the application functionality, we create a NumPy array in the experiment workflow to send to the database.
+To send a tensor to the database, use the function ``Client.put_tensor()``:
 .. code-block:: python

   # Create NumPy array
   array_1 = np.array([1, 2, 3, 4])
-  # Use multi shard db SmartRedis client to place tensor standard database
+  # Use the SmartRedis client to place tensor in the standard database
   driver_client_standard_db.put_tensor("tensor_1", array_1)

 Initialize a Model
 ------------------
-In the next stage of the experiment, we launch the application script by configuring and creating a SmartSim ``Model``.
+In the next stage of the experiment, we execute the application script by configuring and creating a SmartSim ``Model`` and specifying the application script name during ``Model`` creation.

 Step 1: Configure
 '''''''''''''''''
-You can specify the run settings of a model.
-In this experiment, we invoke the Python interpreter to run the python script defined in section: The Application Script.
+In the example experiment, we invoke the Python interpreter to run the python application script defined in section: The Application Script.
-To configure this into a ``Model``, we use the ``Experiment.create_run_settings()`` function.
+We use ``Experiment.create_run_settings()`` to create a configuration object that will define the operation of a ``Model``.
 The function returns a ``RunSettings`` object.
-When initializing the ``RunSettings`` object, we specify the path to the application file, `application_script.py`, for
-``exe_args``, and the run command for ``exe``.
+When initializing the ``RunSettings`` object, we specify the path to the application file, `application_script.py`, to ``exe_args``, and the run command to ``exe``.

 .. code-block:: python

   # Initialize a RunSettings object
-  model_settings = exp.create_run_settings(exe=exe_ex, exe_args="/lus/scratch/richaama/standard_orch_model.py")
+  model_settings = exp.create_run_settings(exe=exe_ex, exe_args="application_script.py")
   model_settings.set_nodes(1)

 Step 2: Initialize